-- The Trope Codifier is the James Bond films, all of which end with a caption "James Bond will return in [TITLE OF NEXT FILM]" when the title of the next film is known, or simply "James Bond will return" when it isn't.
-Sometimes they changed their minds, for example when The Spy Who Loved Me announced that For Your Eyes Only would be the next film, when Moonraker came between.
+- The Trope Codifier is the James Bond films, most of which (except for the very first, Dr. No) end with a caption "James Bond will return in [TITLE OF NEXT FILM]" when the title of the next film is known, or simply "James Bond will return" when it isn't.

 - Iron Man 3 ended with a "Tony Stark will return" caption, to explain to the audience that the film's ending with Tony seemingly retiring permanently from superheroing wouldn't stick (but keeping a bit of ambiguity about whether Iron Man would be seen again), and that Tony-only fans should still go and see Avengers: Age of Ultron.